 Canvas Basics

-Designed for any FBMH staff member who do not coordinate units, but who need to use Canvas in their role.
-This session will cover:
+Designed for any FBMH staff members who do not coordinate units, but need to use Canvas in their role.
+This training covers:

-We also offer an asynchronous version of this training which you can complete at your own pace.
-You can request access via the button below.
+Face-to-face sessions have now finished to allow eLearning staff to focus on drop-in support.
+We do offer an asynchronous version of this training which you can complete at your own pace.
+You can request access via the red button below.

 Who